 What is Cri du Chat syndrome?

-‘Cri du Chat’ is French and translates as ‘Cry of the Cat’.
-This describes the typical cat-like cry that children with this syndrome make.
+‘Cri du Chat’ is a French phrase that means ‘cry of the cat’.
+This describes the cat-like cry that children with this syndrome typically make.

-The syndrome is rare and happens in around 1 in 25 000-50 000 births.
+The syndrome is a rare condition.
+It happens in around 1 in 25 000-50 000 births.
 It’s slightly more common in girls.

 Signs and symptoms of Cri du Chat syndrome

-The most obvious physical sign of Cri du Chat syndrome is a cat-like cry in infancy.
-This is caused by problems in the baby’s larynx and nervous system.
-A third of children lose the cry by the time they’re two years old.
+The most obvious physical sign of Cri du Chat syndrome is a cat-like cry in babies and young children.
+This is caused by problems in the child’s larynx and nervous system.
+A third of children lose the cry by the time they’re 2 years old.

 Other common physical signs and symptoms might include: